Transportation from Ben Gurion Airport to Jerusalem

 The two official languages of Israel are Hebrew and Arabic.
 English and Russian are also languages commonly used in Israel.

-During the Summit, Israel will have just started the beginning of spring.
-Though this may bring some cold and rainy days, for the most part the average temperature is 20 °C / 70 °F, and sunny.
+During the Summit, it should be just the beginning of spring/end of the winter season in Israel.
+Though this time of year can bring some cold and rainy days, for the most part the temperature averages at 20 °C / 70 °F, and mostly sunny.

 102: Fire Department

-The Israeli form of currency is called the Shekel, sometimes abbreviated as NIS, which stands for New Israeli Shekel.
+The Israeli form of currency is called the Shekel, commonly abbreviated as NIS, which stands for New Israeli Shekel.
 To check the updated exchange rates, click here.

 Terem Medical Service

-Terem is a national network of emergency rooms located around Israel.
-It is an emergency care medical center that treats patients with medical emergencies that don’t need to go to the hospital.
-Terem accepts most travel medical insurance plans, when the policy and passport number are provided.
-Visits typically take a much shorter time than a visit to the ER, and are therefore preferred to going to the ER.
+Terem is a national emergency care center located around Israel that treats patients with medical emergencies that don’t necessarily need to go to the hospital.
+Terem accepts most travel medical insurance plans, just make sure to provide your insurance policy and passport number.
+Visits to Terem are typically much shorter than waiting in the ER at a hospital, therefore making this option more efficient.

 Using Electrical Appliances

 The electric current used in Israel is 220 volts AC (50 cycles).
-If you bring an electronic product of 110 volts or other voltage, you must use a proper transformer to convert the current.
-You can buy 220 volt equipment in Israel in special shops.
+If you bring an electronic appliance requiring 110 volts or any other voltage, you must use an appropriate transformer to convert the current.
+You can buy 220 volt equipment in Israel in various shops.
 Sockets are designed to accept plugs with either two or three round prongs.
-If your appliance doesn’t have the right plug, you can buy a plug adapter in Israel quite easily.
+If your appliance doesn’t have the right plug, you can buy a plug adapter at any store that sells home hardware.

 Apps to Help You Get Around Israel